Health funding: Budget 2017

-Every hour we will spend $2.3 million – almost $56 million per day – to maintain and improve Alberta’s health care system.
+- Every hour we will spend $2.4 million – $59 million per day – to maintain and improve Alberta’s health care system.

 Alberta Health Services

-- A significant portion of AHS funding, $11.9 billion, is provided through base operating funding from the Department of Health to deliver health services and operate health facilities throughout Alberta.
-AHS base operating funding from the department is $388 million or 3.4% higher than the 2015–16 forecast and represents over 61% of the department’s 2016–17 operating expense budget.
+- A significant portion of the $14.7 billion is provided through base operating funding of $12.2 billion to deliver health services throughout Alberta.
+AHS base operating funding from the department represents 59% of the department’s 2017–18 expense budget.

 Physician compensation and development

-- The department allocates 23% of its 2016–17 operating expense budget, or almost $4.5 billion to support physician compensation and development programs.
+- The department allocates 23% of its 2017–18 expense budget, $4.8 billion to support physician compensation and development programs.

 Drugs and supplemental health benefits

 Primary health care and other department-funded health programs

-- The department has allocated $237 million to support primary health care and $40 million to support addictions and mental health initiatives.
+- The department has budgeted $249 million to support primary health care and $81 million to support addiction and mental health initiatives.

-- The department has allocated $739 million for several other health system priorities including human tissue and blood services, out of province health services, community and healthy living programs, health research, services provided by health professionals (such as oral surgeons, optometrists and podiatrists), vaccination programs, information systems development and operations.
+- The department has budgeted $1.2 billion for several other health system priorities including human tissue and blood services, out of province health services, population and public health programs, health research, services provided by allied health professionals (such as oral surgeons, optometrists and podiatrists), vaccination programs, and information systems development and operations.

 Ministry support services

-- Approximately $67 million is budgeted for the department’s strategic management of Alberta’s health system.
+- $86 million is budgeted for the department’s strategic management of Alberta’s health system.